-I am one of the first people to acknowledge that the contemporary debate over apologetic methodology between the "evidentialists" and the "presuppositionalists," however unpleasant, nevertheless can be a vital and healthy exercise.
-It is very important to have a biblically based and carefully honed apologetic methodology in place before confronting the learned paganism of our age.
-In those instances when this is the goal of the evidentialist-presuppositionalist debate, it ought to be greatly encouraged.
+The contemporary debate over apologetic methodology, however unpleasant, can be a vital and healthy exercise for it is crucial to have a biblically based and carefully honed apologetic methodology in place before confronting the learned paganism of our age.
+When this is the goal of an evidentialist-presuppositionalist-classical apologetics debate, it ought to be greatly encouraged.

-I am perplexed, however, that the parties to this in-house debate spend little time analyzing the Apostle Paul's apologetic speeches in the Book of Acts.
-For it is here, in Luke's record of the everextending reign of the Risen and Exalted Christ, that we are given a clear picture of how the Apostle Paul sought both to proclaim the gospel of Jesus Christ and defend the Christian truth claim, and this not only in the synagogues of the major cities of Greece and Asia Minor-before Jews and "God-fearing" Gentile proselytes-but also before magistrates as well as in the marketplaces of those Roman and Greek
+It is perplexing, however, that the parties to this in-house debate appear to spend little time studying the Apostle Paul's apologetic speeches in the Book of Acts.1 For it is here, in Luke's record of the everextending reign of the risen and exalted Christ,2 that we are given a clear picture of how the Apostle Paul sought both to proclaim the Gospel of Jesus Christ and defend the Christian truth claim.
+This proclamation was not only in the synagogues of the major cities of Greece and Asia Minor (that is, before Jews and "God-fearing" Gentile proselytes), but also before magistrates and in the marketplaces of those Roman and Greek cities where little or nothing was known of the God of Israel and the inspired texts of the Old Testament.
+Analyzing Paul's various encounters with Jews and God-fearing Gentiles in cities such as Pisidian Antioch (Acts 13:13-52), Thessalonica and Berea (Acts 17:1-15), with superstitious pagans in Lystra (Acts 14:8-19) and sophisticated Epicurean and Stoic philosophers of the Athenian Areopagus (Acts 17:16-34), with Gentile rulers such as Felix (Acts 24:10-27), and even before a member of Israel's ruling family, Herod Agrippa (Acts 26:1-32), can teach us how the Apostle confronted divergent forms of unbelief in specific historical contexts.